 Through our Vulnerable Groups focus area, our approach has been primarily as a funder and enabler.
 Through our Governance and Nutrition focus areas, we play the role of orchestrator, where we aim to bring about far reaching reform within the sectors concerned.
 Here too, we have our own strategy for each theme.
 And we support partners who share our goals.

-Arpan conducts personal safety education workshops and arms adolescent boys and girls with tools to address and prevent child sexual abuse--across public and private schools in Mumbai.
+Arpan is conducting personal safety education workshops and enabling adolescent boys and girls with tools to address and prevent child sexual abuse--across public and private schools in Mumbai.
 The NGO also provides psychotherapeutic services for rescued minor girls in institutions.

-EFRAH empowers 1,460 poor Muslim adolescent girls in Batla House and Shaheen Bagh in Delhi through skill development, motivating them to complete higher secondary education, take up vocational training/placement and join peer groups to address gender violence and child marriage.
+EFRAH is empowering 1,460 poor Muslim adolescent girls in Batla House and Shaheen Bagh of Delhi through skill development, motivating them to complete higher secondary education, take up vocational training/placement and join peer groups to address gender violence and child marriage.
 Also enlists community/parent support to safeguard the girls’ rights and organise health camps.

-GVS aims to sensitise the community and change negative attitudes towards education and delay age of marriage among 5,000 adolescent girls through girls groups led by trained peer educators, life and livelihood skills and by collaborating with the Government to ensure basic health, nutrition and education services, in Ghazipur district, Ratnapur block of Uttar Pradesh.
+GVS is sensitising the community and changing the negative attitudes towards education and delay age of marriage among 5,000 adolescent girls through girls groups led by trained peer educators, life and livelihood skills and by collaborating with the Government to ensure the basic health, nutrition and education services, in Ghazipur district, Ratnapur block of Uttar Pradesh.

-The NGO works in UP’s Varanasi and Maui districts to provide educational support to 270 adolescent girls, witness protection to 90 survivors of trafficking and rape and, vocational training for 75 girls hailing from red light areas.
+Guria is working in Varanasi and Mau Districts on providing educational support to 270 adolescent girls, witness protection to 90 survivors of trafficking and rape, and vocational training to 75 girls hailing from red light areas.
 There will also be counselling, training, legal aid and relocation to safe houses.

-JRCT engages with 2,850 adolescent girls and 1,225 adolescent boys across 70 villages in Chamba and Kangra districts of Himachal Pradesh to address all forms of discrimination against girls, and to increase girls’ participation in sports and in decision-making that concerns their health, education and mobility.
+JRCT is engaging with 2,850 adolescent girls and 1,225 adolescent boys across 70 villages in Chamba and Kangra districts of Himachal Pradesh to address all forms of discrimination against girls, and to increase girls’ participation in sports and in decision-making that concerns their health, education and mobility.

-The Jan Sahas Social Development Society prevents violence and discrimination against 15,000 vulnerable young girls-- from the manual scavenging community, and survivors of rape/sexual assault--by organising balika panchayats, creating safe spaces and providing counselling, legal and medical support.
+Jan Sahas Social Development Society is preventing violence and discrimination against 15,000 vulnerable young girls from the manual scavenging community, and survivors of rape/sexual assault--by organising Balika Panchayats, creating safe spaces and providing counselling, legal and medical support.
 In Madhya Pradesh (Dewas, Khargone, Nimach, Panna, Ratlam, Sehore, Tikamgarh, Ujjain, Vidisha districts), Rajasthan (Bharatpur, Chittorgarh, Pratapgarh districts), Uttar Pradesh (Jhansi, Lalitpur, Urai districts).

-The NGO aims to tackle juvenile crime and organised trafficking in adolescent boys and girls across India, through better case work and investigations, bringing in systemic change and improving the capacity of the criminal justice system and working with the media.
+Justice and Care is tackling juvenile crime and organised trafficking in adolescent boys and girls across India, through better casework and investigations, bringing in systemic change and improving the capacity of the criminal justice system and working with the media.

-KHPT ensures that adolescent girls from single-mother, Adivasi and below poverty line (BPL) households stay in school, by creating safe spaces, organising balika panchayats, and training the girls’ families to become peer role models and change social norms.
-In 40 villages of Koppal district in Karnataka.
+KHPT is ensuring that adolescent girls from Single-Mother, Adivasi and Below Poverty Line (BPL) households stay in schools, by creating safe spaces, organising Balika Panchayats, and training the girls’ families to become peer role models and change social norms in 40 villages of Koppal district in Karnataka.

-Mamta-Health Institute for Mother and Child, Delhi makes young girls and boys aware of their adolescent reproductive and sexual health (ARSH), and nutrition needs through peer networks, by providing frontline health workers mobile phones, creating safe spaces for ARSH training and sensitising both parents and the community.
+Mamta-Health Institute for Mother and Child is making young girls and boys aware of their Adolescent Reproductive and Sexual Health (ARSH), and nutrition needs through peer networks, by providing frontline health workers mobile phones, creating safe spaces for ARSH training and sensitising both parents and the community.
 In Allahabad, Banda and Varanasi districts of Uttar Pradesh.

-PANI collaborates with the Government departments of Health, Education and ICDS (Integrated Child Development Services), in order to make 4,200 adolescent girls from the most backward Dalit families of Tarun Block in Faizabad district of UP, aware of their rights, entitlements and benefits.
+PANI is collaborating with the Government departments of Health, Education and ICDS (Integrated Child Development Services), in order to make 4,200 adolescent girls from the most backward Dalit families of Tarun Block in Faizabad district of UP, aware of their rights, entitlements and benefits.

-SPAN creates youth groups and child protection committees to prevent distress migration and to safeguard the rights of 500 adolescent girls from the tea gardens of Jalpaiguri district, West Bengal.
+SPAN-Society for Peoples' Awareness is creating youth groups and Child Potection Committees to prevent distress migration and to safeguard the rights of 500 adolescent girls from the tea gardens of Jalpaiguri district, West Bengal.

-The Aangan Trust works to make sure 4,500 vulnerable adolescent girls are safe from harm or hazardous work, child marriage, trafficking, violence or abuse.
+The Aangan Trust is working to make sure that 4,500 vulnerable adolescent girls are safe from harm or hazardous work, child marriage, trafficking, violence or abuse.
 It links them with safety networks such as Parents against Child Trafficking (PACT) and ensures that state child protection agencies are responsive and accessible in Madhya Pradesh, Odisha and Uttar Pradesh.